-The Division continued to carry out relevant activities aimed at controlling the tuberculosis (TB) epidemic, lung disease and the elimination of leprosy in 2010.
-In relation to TB control the focus of attention in 2010 remained hinged on the six elements of the STOP TB strategy formulated by WHO with emphasis on DOTS expansion, improvement in DOTS quality and expansion of TB/HIV collaborative activities, addressing the challenge of MDR TB, Empowering communities with the knowledge about TB and enabling and promoting research.
-Leprosy control continued to focus on early case finding, intensified supervision in the leprosy endemic districts, multi-drug therapy and prevention of disabilities.
+The Division continued to execute its mandate aimed at controlling the tuberculosis (TB) epidemic, lung disease and the elimination of leprosy in 2011.
+In relation to TB control the focus of attention in 2011 remained enhanced implementation of the six elements of the STOP TB strategy formulated by WHO with emphasis on DOTS expansion, improvement in DOTS quality and expansion of TB/HIV collaborative activities, addressing the challenge of MDR TB, Empowering communities with the knowledge about TB and enabling and promoting research.
+Leprosy control continued to focus on early case finding, intensified supervision in the leprosy endemic districts, development of training guidelines for health care workers, multi-drug therapy and prevention of disabilities.

-The total number of TB cases (all forms of tuberculosis) reported in 2010 was 106,083.
-This is a decrease of 4% compared to the 110,065 cases of TB cases reported in 2009.
+The total number of TB cases (all forms of tuberculosis) reported in 2011 was 103,981.
+This is a decrease of 2% compared to the 106,083 cases of TB cases reported in 2010.
 This is a clear indication that TB burden in Kenya has stabilized and it is beginning to turn round.
-Although the stagnation in case notification was first noticed in 2004, this phenomenon may have been due to a stabilization of the epidemic as a result of previous TB control efforts.
-With the increased communication and social mobilization efforts sustained and technical support to implementing units being provided, case notification in 2011 may further reduce.
+This stabilization of case notification rate was first noticed 8 years ago and can be attributed previous TB control efforts and the sustained implementation of TB control efforts particularly those aimed at cutting down the levels of transmission in the community.
+With the increased communication and social mobilization efforts sustained and technical support to implementing units being provided, case notification in 2012 will further reduce.

-Tuberculosis treatment results for TB patients started on treatment in 2009 show treatment success rates of 85.86% for new smear-positive pulmonary TB cases (n=37,402), 78% for smear-positive re-treatment relapse cases (n=3,643), 79% for smear-positive re-treatment failures cases (n=195), 83% for new smear-negative PTB cases (n= 32,786), Smear not done 79% (11,727), Other re-treatments 79%(5,423) and 83% for Extra-Pulmonary TB cases (n=17,438).
-Coupled with an increased case detection rate (TB all forms) to 85% as reported in the WHO 2010 Global report.
+Tuberculosis treatment results for TB patients who were started on treatment in 2010 show treatment success rates of 87.14% for new smear-positive pulmonary TB cases (n=36,260), 77% for smear-positive re-treatment relapse cases (n=3,668), 77% for smear-positive re-treatment failures cases (n=245), 85.33% for new smear-negative PTB cases (n=31,842), Smear not done 82.77% (10,120), Other re-treatments 79%(5,064) and 84.80% for Extra-Pulmonary TB cases (n=17,382).
+It is important to note that treatment outcomes have increased with exception of retreatment cases when compared with the year 2010..